 ANNUAL PHYSICAL EXAM

-A physical exam is a routine test performed by the Primary Care physician to check the overall health status of the patient and to predict the risk of any disease or illness based on the health state of the patient.
+A complete physical exam is a routine test performed by the Primary Care physician to check the overall full body health check of the patient and to predict the risk of any disease or illness based on the health state of the patient.
 An annual physical exam is considered as a yearly ritual that reinforces the doctor-patient relationship.
 It is also known as the wellness checkup and it is a good time to discuss all your health-related concerns and to discuss any change that you may have noticed in your body and are concerned about.
-Your Primary Care physician may perform many different types of tests during a physical examination.
+Your Primary Care physician may perform many different types of tests and physical check up during a comprehensive physical examination.
 You need to be patient and cooperate with the medical staff.

 WHY ANNUAL PHYSICAL EXAMS ARE PERFORMED?